c-geisel/Credit_Risk_Analysis/README.md

 ## Results
 1. The first machine learning model used is a random oversampler in order to balance our dataset.
-    - This model had an accuracy score of 64.7%
+    - Accuracy score of 64.7%
+    - Precision low-risk: 0.01
+    - Precision high-risk: 1.00
+    - Recal low-risk:
+    - Recall High Risk:
     - The precision is very low for high-risk loans at 0.01, and very high for low-risk at 1.00
     - The recall scores for high and low risk loans are relatively high at over 0.6 for both.
 ![Random_Oversampling.png](Practice/Images/Random_Oversampling.png)